 – I like to read books, mostly true stories (biographies, memoirs etc.).
 My current favorite books are: “Kisses From Katie” by Katie Davis or Katie’s Ministry and The Hiding Place by Corrie ten Boom.
 Those two women are amazing and definitely an inspiration to many.

 – I deeply love my three siblings, I call them my children.
-It’s not by luck, I watched them growing since after we lost our parents to the 1994 Rwandan genocide.
+It’s not by luck, I watched them growing since after we lost our parents to the 1994 genocide against the Tutsi in Rwanda.
 My brother Eric is the most handsome, talented, brilliant, trustworthy, best friend anyone can wish for.
 He is younger but smarter than I am.
 My two sisters Alice and Noella are a combination of beauty and awesomeness.
 It always amazes me how Alice is very gifted and acts more mature than all women her age I know.
 She gets along with everyone, she’s very wise in many ways.
 I can always rely on her wisdom and compassion.

 Noella is the baby of the family, and she has all my attention and love in every way, especially that I always strive to be a mother she never had.
 Although I cannot replace our parents, but I can do my best to be there for her.
 It brings tears to my eyes when she calls me Mom.
 Not only that she doesn’t have many memories of our perished loved ones, she doesn’t even remember their faces.
 She will always be a little girl in my eyes.
 She brings laughter and joy to the family by just being herself.
 She cracks up jokes often although she may make you think she is a shy person; may be to others not to her siblings.
 Those three are the reason I am alive today and I have no doubt.
 I absolutely adore them.
 I am one lucky mother and big sister alive.